-Tibhar ‘Samsonov Force Pro Black Edition’ (I will call it as SBE because the name is too long) is an orthodox 7-ply blade which was launched in 2014.
+Tibhar ‘Samsonov Force Pro Black Edition’ is an orthodox 7-ply blade which was launched in 2014.
 For these two years it has become the representative 7-ply blade of Tibhar.

 - Stiga Ebenholz NCT VII : Very famous Hardwood blade from Stiga.

 - Donic Ovcharov Senso V1 : Thinner than Clipper.
 Top layer is Walnut.

 Because ‘Samsonov Force Pro Black Edition’ is a ‘Clipper Type’ blade, the comparison will be mainly done with ‘Clipper Type’ blades.
 Hardwood blades are just for reference.